Religious images in Christian theology: Reformed

-Non-use by Amish
+Non-use in Anabaptist Christianity

+Proto-Anabaptist leader Andreas Karlstadt read the commandment that one should make no graven images, and he applied that to any image.
+He said that if someone made an image of something in heaven, on the earth, or below the earth, then he is breaking the commandment and is guilty of idolatry.

 The Amish are an Anabaptist Christian group that forbids the use of images in secular life.
 In their critiques these groups argue that such practices are in effect little different from idolatry, and that they localize and particularize God, who, they argue, is beyond human depiction.